-- A. All depositions that have been read or offered into evidence by agreement of the parties, or at trial or submission of the case to the court, shall become a permanent part of the file. - B. After the ultimate conclusion of the case, depositions not offered or received into evidence may be withdrawn by the parties taking the deposition.
+- A. All depositions that have been read or offered into evidence by agreement of the parties, or at trial or submission of the case to the court, shall become a permanent part of the file. - responses thereto shall not be filed B. After the ultimate conclusion of the case, depositions not offered or received into evidence may be withdrawn by the parties taking the deposition.
 All unclaimed depositions may be disposed of by the clerk of court after giving 28 calendar days' notice to all parties of the clerk's intention to do so.